GrowthCoin/growthcoin-legacy/README.md

 	- The default ports are 18177(Connect) and 18178(RPC).

-The official website is: GrowthCoin.org (under construction).
+The official website is: http://growthco.in